licarpen/aws-developer/README.md

 * can help protect against network attaches
 * can provide SSL encryption
 * supports RTMP Protocol (videos/media)
+* although CloudFront can provide caching and for CDN, it is not suitable to be used for database caching.

 ## Step Functions
 * build serverless visual workflow to orchestrate your Lambda functions